Lab 1: Getting started

 -

-To get full credit for participation in lab, you must work productively for the entire lab session.
-You will not be penalized if you cannot finish all of the lab exercises, but we strongly encourage you to complete the exercises outside of lab, and check your answers with the solutions when posted.
+To get full credit for participation in lab, you must work productively and submit the work that you complete as specified by the TA.
+You will not be penalized if you cannot finish all of the lab exercies, but we strongly encourage you to complete the exercises outside of lab, and check your answers with the solutions when posted.

 -